Balancing AI and Human Interaction

 Explore UBC’s generative AI principles and guidelines for teaching and learning

-Generative AI (GenAI) is a transformative technology in the artificial intelligence landscape.
-At its core, it refers to algorithms and models that can generate new data, be it text, images, music, or even complex designs.
+At its core, AI refers to algorithms and models that can generate new data such as images, music, or even complex designs.
 This ability to produce unique content has promising applications across industries, including higher education.
-Generative AI offers us an opportunity to revolutionize both our operational processes and academic endeavours.
-By harnessing its potential, we can not only achieve greater efficiencies but also provide richer, more tailored educational experiences for our students and faculty.
-The integration of this technology promises a future where universities can achieve more, while continually elevating their academic offerings.
+AI offers us an opportunity to revolutionize both our operational processes and academic endeavors.
+We can not only achieve greater efficiencies but also provide richer, more tailored educational experiences for our students and faculty.
+The integration of this technology means a future where universities can achieve more, while continually elevating their academic offerings.

-While offering much promise, responsible use of any technology must remain at the forefront.
+While AI offers much promise, responsible use of any technology must remain at the forefront.
 This site offers guidance and resources on how to ensure the use of these tools meets UBC’s guidelines and policies for secure, ethical and appropriate use.

 What is Generative AI?